nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` represent parameters that are to be supplied by the user (unless otherwise specified).
 * Parameters listed have to be entered in the specified order.
+  * e.g. `add -e Origami workshop -v Building A -t 2024-10-12 18:00 -u HIGH` will be interpreted as an invalid command.
 * Extraneous parameters for commands that do not take in parameters (e.g. `list`) will be ignored.
+  * e.g. `list 1234` and `list -e event` will be interpreted by the program as `list`.
 <div style="page-break-after: always;"></div>

 ### Viewing the command list: `menu`